Cited Reference Searching

 Additional Search Tips

-"Phrase search" - Use quotation marks" " to search for a particular phrase.Example: "disaster mitigation"
+"Phrase search" - Use quotation marks" " to search for a particular phrase.Example: "industrialized countries"

 Truncation * - Use an asterisk to find variations of a word.
 Put an asterisk following the root of the word to find all variations of that word, including singular and plural.Example: resil* (finds resilience, resilient, etc.)

-(Grouping/Nesting Keywords) - Use parentheses ( ) as a way to group all your search terms together.Example: (CHEs or "complex humanitarian emergencies") and prevention
+(Grouping/Nesting Keywords) - Use parentheses ( ) as a way to group all your search terms together.Example: (tuberculosis or TB or "Mycobacterium tuberculosis") and India and "health policy"

 See the Basic Search Tips guides for more information, including examples.